Federalization of Yemen

-The Federalization of Yemen is the proposed transformation of Yemen from a unitary state to a federal state.
-Driven by the significant economic, religious, political, and historical differences between the northern and southern parts as well as the southern and eastern regions of the country, federalization has been a common and controversial proposal to resolve regionalist tensions since the unification of the country in 1990, It may also extend to the union of the South Arabia with Hadhramaut in 1967.
+The federalization of Yemen is the proposed transformation of Yemen from a unitary state to a federation.
+Driven by the significant economic, religious, political, and historical differences between the northern and southern parts as well as the southern and eastern regions of the country, federalization has been a common and controversial proposal to resolve regionalist tensions since the unification of the country in 1990.

 Early history

-In 1962, the British Aden Protectorate was transformed into the Federation of South Arabia, which initially contained 15 states, After the Protectorate of South Arabia (Eastern) refused to join the new Federal union.
+In 1962, the British Aden Protectorate was transformed into the Federation of South Arabia, which initially contained 15 states after the Protectorate of South Arabia (Eastern) refused to join the new federal union.
 The country became South Yemen, a unitary state, in 1967.
 After South Yemen unified with North Yemen in 1990, the new government was quickly divided over the issue of decentralization, with the Yemeni Socialist Party expressing support for a federal system while the General People's Congress opposed it.
 While an agreement was eventually reached to decentralize the country, it was largely abandoned following the outbreak of a civil war in 1994.
 Decentralization continued to find popularity among members of the Yemeni opposition, and the opposition coalition known as the Joint Meeting Parties expressed interest in federalism in 2009.